Robust Hybrid Learning With Expert Augmentation: Hybrid learning

 \subsection{Hybrid generative modelling}

-We consider expert models that are deterministic; that is, for which $p_\theta(y_e|x, z_e)$ is a Dirac distribution.
+As common in the hybrid learning literature, we consider expert models that are deterministic although our discussion clearly extends to stochastic expert models.
 The expert model describes the system as a function $f_e : \mathcal{X} \times \mathcal{Z}_e \rightarrow \mathcal{Y}_e$ that computes the response $y_e$ to an input $x$, parameterized by expert variables $z_e$.
-The goal of hybrid modelling is to augment the expert model with a learned component from data as depicted in \figref{fig:gen_bnet}.
+The goal of hybrid modelling is to augment the expert model with a component learned from data as depicted in \figref{fig:gen_bnet}.
 Formally, given a dataset $\mathcal{D} = \{(x^{(i)}, y^{(i)})\}_{i=1}^N$ of $N$ IID samples, we aim to learn the interaction model $p_\theta(y|x, y_e, z_a)$ that fits the data well but is close to the expert model.
-For example, we could define closeness via a small L2-distance between expert and hybrid outputs or via a small Kullback-Leibler (KL) divergence between the marginal distributions of $Y$ and $Y_e$.
+Defining closeness is hard and is an application-dependent modelling choice beyond the scope of this paper.
+However, common metrics include L2-distance between expert and hybrid outputs or Kullback-Leibler (KL) divergence between the marginal distributions of $Y$ and $Y_e$.

 Learning a model that is close to the expert model and fits the training data well is a hard problem.
 However, the APHYNITY algorithm \citep{APHYNITY} and the Hybrid-VAE \citep[][HVAE]{HVAE} are two recent approaches that offer promising solutions to this problem.
-We now briefly describe these two methods and how they can be used to approximate the Bayes optimal predictor of \eqref{eq:hybrid_predictor}.
-Our augmentation strategy is compatible (and effective) with both approaches. \paragraph{APHYNITY.} \citet{APHYNITY} formulate hybrid learning in a context where the expert model is an ordinary differential equation (ODE).
-They consider an additive hybrid model that should perfectly fit the data, which is equivalent to assuming the conditional distribution $p_\theta(y|x, y_e, z_a)$ is a Dirac distribution.
-Formally, they solve the optimization problem
+We now briefly describe how these methods approximate the Bayes optimal predictor of Equation~\eqref{eq:hybrid_predictor}.
+Our augmentation strategy is compatible (and effective) with both approaches.

+\paragraph{APHYNITY.} \citet{APHYNITY} consider hybrid learning for augmenting expert models defined as ordinary differential equation (ODE).
+They consider an additive hybrid model that should allow a perfect fitting of the data.
+In probabilistic terms, this assumption is equivalent to assuming the conditional distribution $p_\theta(y|x, y_e, z_a)$ is a Dirac distribution.
+Formally, they solve the following optimization problem